zeyw/BlogSystem/README.md

-This is the repository of the first app of the Complete Ruby on Rails Developer Course
+This is a Personal Blog System using Ruby on Rails and Bootstrap.

-- This was built using Rails 5.1.4 and updated in November 2017
+Updated in Oct 2018.

+ToDo list:
+1. Admin module
+2. upload and run on Heroku